-DIC is administrative responsible for the international projects.
-The department assists in writing applications and reports to external donor organizations, and provides updated information about the collaborating countries.
-DIC also has the official communication with donors and Norwegian Embassies abroad, and is responsible for the personnel working abroad on the different projects.
+The department has the administrative responsibility for the projects and is in charge of personnel matters, while the clinical departments have the professional responsibility.
+DIC assists in writing applications and reports to the external donor organizations, and provides updated information about the collaborating countries.
+They also have the official communication with donors and Norwegian Embassies abroad.

 Jon Wigum Dahl - Head of Department